keenhenry/keenhenry.github.io/_posts/2024-11-02-ghent-day-trip.md

 ![back-panel-1](assets/img/back-panel-1.jpg){: .w-25 .normal }
 ![back-panel-2](assets/img/back-panel-2.jpg){: .w-25 .normal }

-The back panels are about annunciation; there are prophets and angels and saints in the pictures.
-For details, please see [here][back-ghentaltar].
+The back panels are about annunciation; there are prophets and angels and saints and donors in the pictures.
+For details, please see
+[here][back-ghentaltar].